The Money Transmitter License in the United States: Regulatory Overview

 State License Applications

-Collect audited financials, background check results, and corporate governance documents
+Collect audited financials, the results of background checks, and corporate governance documents

 Obtain surety bonds and meet net worth thresholds

-Submit applications via NMLS (or direct submission in non-NMLS states)
+Submit applications via the NMLS Money Transmitter License portal (direct submission required in non-NMLS states)

 Respond to regulator inquiries and provide supplemental documentation